 Not only do our chapter brothers share the same values of strength and integrity but also friendship.
 We understand that friendship between fellow Latino students is vital to broadcasting our message of Pan-Americanism among all Latino groups.
 Through the smallest and biggest acts of friendship and kindness we the Mu Chapter at Columbia University will provide only the best of Latino values.

 Fall '14.
-Enjoys soccer.
-Political Science major.
+Enjoys soccery.
+Political Science and Latino Studies Major.

 Fall '14.
 Enjoys poker.
 Computer Science major.

 Spring '15.
-Enjoys hunting.
-Electrical Engineering major.
+Enjoys networking.
+Electrical Engineering Major.

 Spring '15.
 Enjoys sports.
 Chemical Engineering Major.